Hauntingly Beautiful Photography: 20 Shots That Showcase Canada’s Spooky Side

-We asked our readers to send in their most frightening Canadian photography, and they rose to the challenge!
+We asked our contributors to share their most frightening Canadian photography, and they rose to the challenge!
 From fog shrouded forests to creepy abandoned cottages, these striking shots celebrate the spooky side of the Great White North.

 In the Dead of Night

 Photographer Bob Wall of Terrace, British Columbia, writes: “St. Paul’s Church under a starry night.
 This church originated in 1882 and is located at a small native community at Kitwanga, B.C.
 It has a separate bell tower in front of the church.”
-Thanks for sharing, Bob!
+Thanks for sharing this hauntingly beautiful image, Bob!

-Photographer Norman Dyrvik of Sherwood Park, Alberta, writes: “When you’re trying to take photos of the start of the Aurora, hear a noise and switch on your flashlight and see this guy less than ten feet away.”
-This would terrify us too, Norman!
-Don’t miss our collection of great Canadian bird stories.
+This nocturnal prowler was the last thing photographer Norman Dyrvik of Sherwood Park, Alberta, set out to capture on camera.
+“When you’re trying to take photos of the start of the Aurora, hear a noise and switch on your flashlight and see this guy less than ten feet away.”
+This would startle us too, Norman!

-This shot by John Pelechosky of Edmonton is the perfect example of why cemeteries can be both beautiful and spooky.
-Check out the world’s spookiest travel destinations.
+This shot by John Pelechosky of Edmonton is the perfect showcase of how cemeteries can be both beautiful and spooky.

-Photographer Kim Goslin of Burns Lake, B.C., stumbled upon this lone bird on an old poplar tree during one of her autumn walks.
+Photographer Kim Goslin of Burns Lake, B.C., stumbled upon this lone bird on a gnarled old poplar tree during one of her autumn walks.
 Spooky, indeed!

 Don’t miss these expert tips on mastering silhouette photography in the wild.